SebilleK/BubbleMap/README.md

 After that, you can use any tools to set up and manage the database.

 For ease of use, I recommend using [XAMPP](https://www.apachefriends.org/) to start up MySQL and the VSCode extension [Database Client JDBC](https://marketplace.visualstudio.com/items?itemName=cweijan.dbclient-jdbc) to manage the connection.

-Alternatively to this extension, [MySQL Workbench](https://www.mysql.com/products/workbench/) works just fine too.
+Alternatively to this extension, [MySQL Workbench](https://www.mysql.com/products/workbench/) can work too.

-After making sure you have a valid database setup, proceed.
+After using your preferred tools for this and making sure you have a valid database setup, proceed.

-2. Install all needed dependencies + Prisma setup
+**2. Install all needed dependencies + Prisma setup**

 ```bash
 bun i